-If you are unable to collect items from our Showroom or if they are too big for your car we will do our best to deliver to you.
+If you are unable to collect items from our Design Studio or if they are too big for your car we will do our best to deliver to you.

-We use a variety of professional couriers as well as the Royal Mail & Parcel Force.
-Normally anything we send of value will require a signature on delivery.
+To deliver your order we use professional couriers such as UPS and FedEx as well as Royal Mail & Parcelforce.
+Normally parcels will require a signature on delivery.

-Delivery within the UK is not always as simple as it may seem.
-Because of the distance & time involved most couriers charge more to cross water to Northern Ireland, Channel Isles etc. Also delivery to remote parts of Scotland can be a problem; several of our standard couriers will not take rolls of fabric as they are classed as “large”, so we have fewer delivery options.
+We routinely deliver in the UK and across Europe.
+We can also deliver worldwide.
+But delivery within the British Isles is not always as simple as it may seem.
+Because of the distance & time involved most couriers charge more to cross water to Isle of Man, Channel Isles, & Scottish Islands etc. Also delivery to remote parts of Scotland can be a problem; several of our standard couriers will not take rolls of fabric as they are classed as “large”, so we have fewer delivery options.

 You may be surprised that we can deliver to New York faster than the Hebrides!

 The good news is that couriers like UPS and FedEx have a truly comprehensive global network.
 This is usually fast and reliable, unless over-zealous customs officials decide to intervene.